January to March

-Winter Writers Reading Series events are held Wednesdays, from 7-9 p.m. via Zoom.
-This is a rare opportunity to engage award-winning authors in small group conversation.
-Don’t miss out!
+Winter Writers Reading Series events are held Wednesdays, from 7-9 p.m.
+Engage award-winning authors in conversation!

 Our Winter Writers Reading Series Partners